Characterization of digraphs with three complementarity eigenvalues: Conclusions

 Another interesting and natural question is the following.
-Once {strongly connected} digraphs with three complementarity eigenvalues {are characterized}, can one determine the digraph through its complementarity spectrum?
+Once digraphs in $\mathcal{SCD}_3$ {are characterized}, can one determine the digraph through its complementarity spectrum?
 The answer to this question, given in \cite{flor} is negative, since examples of non-isomorphic digraphs with the same {three} complementarity spectrum are presented.
 In the notation of this manuscript, those digraphs are Type $4$ digraphs.
-We {can ask whether any family of digraphs with three complementarity eigenvalues is} determined by their complementarity spectrum.
-As a motivating example, it follows from the discussion in {Remark~\ref{rem:dcs}} of Section \ref{sec:digrafos_con_infinito} that the digraphs in the $\infty$-Family can be distinguished by their complementarity spectrum.
+We can ask whether any family of digraphs with three complementarity eigenvalues is determined by their complementarity spectrum.
+As a motivating example, it follows from the discussion in {Remark~\ref{rem:dcs}} of Section \ref{sec:digrafos_con_infinito} that {some} digraphs in the $\infty$-Family can be distinguished by their complementarity spectrum.